 As noted within the Reliability section of this report, our testing data consisted of an audit of medical records acquired by HealthCore, Inc., which maintains the HealthCore Integrated Research Database (HIRD).
-This longitudinal database contains medical and pharmacy claims and enrollment information for members from 14 geographically diverse Blue Cross Blue Shield Health Plans, with members living in all 50 States.
-In total, the HIRD includes approximately 59 million individuals enrolled between January 2006 and June 2014.
+This longitudinal database contains medical and pharmacy claims and enrollment information for members from 14 geographically diverse Blue Cross and/or Blue Shield Health Plans, with members living in all 50 States.
+The HIRD includes approximately 59 million individuals between January 2006 and June 2014.